letsencrypt/cp-cps/CPS.md

 Not applicable.

-# 5. FACILITY, MANAGEMENT, AND OPERATIONAL CONTROLS
+# 5. MANAGEMENT, OPERATIONAL, AND PHYSICAL CONTROLS

-## 5.1 Physical controls
+## 5.1 PHYSICAL SECURITY CONTROLS

 ### 5.1.1 Site location and construction